Why Your Culture Is the Most Powerful Retention Tool in Business

 How we helped TR Health capture their culture

-TR Health is a small healthcare business with a tight-knit team and a genuine commitment to delivering quality care.
+TR Health is a small health cask back plan business with a tight-knit team and a genuine commitment to delivering quality service.
 When they came to us through Worcestershire County Council’s workforce planning support, they knew they had a strong culture.
 What they needed was a way to capture it and share it.

 We worked closely with their directors and team members to understand what makes TR Health different: their mission, their values, the care they take, and the kind of organisation they are.
 We then created a culture handbook that brought all of that together in a visual, accessible format.